Rein in Excessive Retirement Plan Fees

 Through a fee negotiation with the recordkeeper, USICG leveraged its market scale and recent request for proposals that were run for other clients to secure a 52% reduction of annual recordkeeping fees, while enhancing services to alleviate administrative issues, including the streamlining of payroll processing.3

-Upcoming Webinar | The Perks of an Enhanced ESOP Exit Strategy
+The Perks of an Enhanced ESOP Exit Strategy

-Join us on September 26th to learn how an Employee Stock Ownership Plan (ESOP) can provide financial security, preserve your company’s legacy and create a motivated workforce – all while achieving your exit strategy.
+In case you missed it, we hosted a webinar with Fox Rothschild discussing how an Employee Stock Ownership Plan (ESOP) can provide financial security, preserve your company’s legacy and create a motivated workforce – all while achieving your exit strategy.

 2 Cost reductions to the plan will vary and are dependent upon various factors including, but not limited to plan size, total assets held, management fees, administrative costs and services provided.